ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

+>You should use the `thenCompose` method if you want to transform two `CompletionStage`s _sequentially_.

 >You should use the `thenCombine` method if you want to transform two `CompletionStage`s _in parallel_.

->You should use the `thenCompose` method if you want to transform two `CompletionStage`s _sequentially_.

-The `thenAccept` method creates a new stage, that upon completion consumes the result of this stage to the given `Consumer`.
+The `thenAccept` method creates a new stage, that upon completion consumes the single previous stage by the given `Consumer`.

 ```